 The area of any shape is the number of square units inside that shape.
-In the figure to the right, the square has an area of 36 square units, because there are 36 units inside the square.
-If each square in the circle were counted (including all the partial squares), there would be 28.26 squares, so the area of this circle would be 28.26 square units.
+In the figure to the left, the square has an area of 36 square units, because there are 36 units inside the square.
+If each unit square in the circle were counted (including all the partial squares), there would be 28.26 unit squares inside the circle, so the area of this circle would be 28.26 square units.
 However, it is easier to use the following formula:

 $A=\pi~r^2$ also known as $A=\pi~\cdot~r\cdot~r$